 Whatever, Dad.
 Pretty woman sticks her knockers in your face and you drop a mound of dough to redecorate.

-I opened the top drawer of the newly purchased black desk to find it empty, as were all of the other drawers in the room.
-I wondered what Charlie had done with my old furniture, and all of the stuff I had left behind in my mother's haste to be free from the binds of marriage to Charlie Swan..
+I opened the top drawer of the new black desk to find it empty, as were all of the other drawers in the room.
+I wondered what Charlie had done with my old furniture, and all of the stuff I had left behind in my mother's haste to be free from the binds of marriage to Charlie Swan.

 That's where she met her husband, Phil.
 He had recently been signed to the LA Dodgers and with that promotion came a substantial pay raise, as well as our final move and my fifth school in as many years.
-They purchased a tremendous home in a posh, exclusive neighborhood with a pool in the park like yard, fit for an episode of MTV Cribs.
-My mother almost pissed herself when she saw the master bathroom and walk in closet.
+They purchased a tremendous home in a posh, exclusive neighborhood with a pool in the park-like yard.
+My mother almost peed herself when she saw the master bathroom and walk in closet.
 Money changed people, but my mother seemed to remain grounded, choosing to earn her own income with her boutiques.
 I was never allowed to be spoiled by Phil's' good fortune, however, occasionally, he would indulge me with something such as an iPod, or my car.

 The irony of the situation with me moving back was that Forks, the same place that made my mother feel suffocated, made me feel like I could breathe freely for the first time in a long while.
-I hadn't even thought about the anxiety attacks that plagued my very existence, nor did I once feel like I was edgy or irritable being here.
-I thought to myself that moving back to Forks was probably the best thing I could have done under the circumstances.
+I hadn't even thought about the anxiety attacks that plagued my very existence, and not once did I feel edgy or irritable being here.
+Moving back to Forks was the best thing I could have done under the circumstances.
 Maybe it was the gray skies or the steady thrum of the rain that was so calming.
 Either way, once I got through yet another terrifying first day at a new school, I was counting on smooth sailing and an easy year from that point on.

 Charlie cleared his throat as he dragged the last of the bags into the bedroom.
-There were plain brown shipping boxes stacked against the far wall, wedged between the black dresser and matching armoire and I looked at Charlie questioningly.
+There were plain brown shipping boxes stacked against the far wall, wedged between the black dresser and matching armoire.
+I looked at Charlie questioningly.

-"Your mother sent them," he said, rolling his eyes with a shrug.
+"Your mother sent them," he said, shrugging.
 "Let me know if you need help.
-Oh by the way," Charlie paused at the door.
-"Alice is real excited about you coming home again, Bells.
+Oh, by the way," Charlie paused at the door, "Alice is real excited about you coming home again, Bells.
 She…squeaked…when I told her."
 I laughed at that because Alice was quite possibly the happiest person I had ever been fortunate enough to call my friend and I could totally hear her squeaking.
 He disappeared down the hall leaving me on my own.

 I thanked him and began opening the boxes.
 Apparently, Renee went ahead and purchased new bedding, matching curtains, a throw rug, and various decorative accessories for the room.
-The bedspread was white with lavender and sage green flowers scattered all over it, and I assumed she conferred with Charlie about paint colors prior to him actually painting.
-She included a framed picture of her and me, which made me somewhat sad but not necessarily homesick
+The floral bedspread matched the walls and I assumed she conferred with Charlie.
+She included a framed picture of her and me, which made me somewhat sad but not necessarily homesick.

 Once I had successfully stuffed all of my belongings into every crevice I could find, I made my way to the kitchen and discovered there was practically no food in the refrigerator.
 Charlie said we'd order a pizza for dinner but I took it upon myself to make a trip to the grocery store seeing as how I most certainly would not be consuming a bachelor's diet of frozen Hot Pockets and Diet Coke for the next year.